Dragenst1/Bio/pastes/Quotes/Other Quotes.md

 "*Birds sing after a storm.
 Why shouldn't people feel as free to delight in whatever sunlight remains to them?*" - Rose Kennedy

 "*How lucky I am to have something that makes saying goodbye so hard.*" - Winnie the Pooh

+"*There are people out there who won't make you feel worthless, you just have to let yourself meet them.*" - Amity Blight

+"*Nobody knows what you're dealing with, but you'd be surprised how much we all have in common*" - Howie Mandel